SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 {% capture summary %}## Classification with K-means clustering{% endcapture %}
 {% capture details %}
 We used K-means to make a simple classification from our game embeddings.
-After a bit of trial and error with different seeds and cluster number, we settled on a 20 cluster classification that produced fairly satisfying results.
+After a bit of trial and error with different seeds and cluster number, we settled on a 20-cluster classification that produced fairly satisfying results.
 We used the silhouette score to determine the good number of clusters, but we also chose a high number for more variety.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
 If you know your games well, you see that the classification worked pretty well, but there are undoubtedly some oddities.
 Particularly satisfying are the clusters 3 and 19, which group grand strategy games such as the Civilization and Total War series, and Simulation games of all sorts respectively.
 The cluster 5 is interesting because the games in it don't seem that similar, but still are linked by the fact that they are multiplayer games.
-Maybe their appartenance to the same cluster is a sign that the multiplayer component is a truly important part of the game that supersedes the other aesthetic and gameplay components in most of the player's discussions. <span class="spoiler">(Or maybe the model was just desperate to make a group, hard to say ;n;)</span>
+Maybe their belonging to the same cluster is a sign that the multiplayer component is a truly important part of the game that supersedes the other aesthetic and gameplay components in most of the player's discussions. <span class="spoiler">(Or maybe the model was just desperate to make a group, hard to say ;n;)</span>

-So it appears we can effectively find a coherent classification using only the user reviews.
+So, it appears we can effectively find a coherent classification using only the user reviews.
 Although this grouping is a bit uncertain and not without outliers, it seems that the model was able to capture enough information from the user's speech to form a coherent understanding of each game.
 {% endcapture %}{% include details.html %}